Renegade13Code/Comprehensive_Angular_Notes/Notes.md

 ## Selecting a state
 * Will alter 'shopping-list.component.ts' to use the reducer to fetch the shopping-list state i.e. fetch the ingredients array.
 * Firstly inject the `Store` into the file. `Store` is a generic type and therefore must specify the type, which will be the key we specified in the app module and instead of its value being the reducer we specify the type that the reducer returns.
-* The ingredients array declared within 'shopping-list.component.ts' is then assigned an observable, this observable is returned by the `store.select()` method, this method takes in the key corresponding to the reducer for this feature.
+* An array of name 'ingredients' is declared within 'shopping-list.component.ts' its type is an observable.
+In `ngOnInit` the `store.select()` method is called, this method takes in the key corresponding to the reducer for this feature module and returns an observable.

 shopping-list.component.ts:
 ```